codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come a man driving a train got struck by lightning?
-He was a good conductor.
+I'd like to start a diet, but I've got too much on my plate right now.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Internet as a Service
+ 1. Apple
- 2. Internet and a Server
+ 2. Google
- 3. Infrastructure as a Server
+ 3. Microsoft
- 4. Infrastructure as a Service
+ 4. IBM

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Apple
 </details>